microsoft/P.910/README.md

 # P.910 Crowd
 The P.910-Crowd Toolkit is a software package that enables users to run subjective video quality assessment test in Amazon Mechanical Turk (AMT) crowdsourcing platform.
 It is intended to be counter part of the ITU-T Recommendation P.910 for crowdsourcing.

-The package can be also used in combination with [HITAPP Server](https://github.com/babaknaderi/hitapp_server) to conduct test on any other crowdsourcing platforms.
+Note: Currently full-screen play-back is not supported by HITs builds inside AMT.
+Therefore, we provide, the [HITAPP Server](hitapp_server/README.md) which can serve the experiment.
+Consequently you can use AMT or any other crowdsourcing platform and post your study URL.

 For more information about the ITU-T Rec.
 P.910 please read: